 No roadway worker that is a member of a roadway work group may foul a track unless On-Track safety is provided by one of the following forms of protection:

-- (a) Working Limits Generally.

-- (b) Exclusive Track Occupancy.
+- (a) Exclusive Track Occupancy.

-- (c) Train Coordination.
+- (b) Train Coordination.

-- (d) Inaccessible Track.
+- (c) Inaccessible Track.

-- (e) Train Approach Warning provided by Watchmen/Lookout.
+- (d) Train Approach Warning provided by Watchmen/Lookout.

 711. Roadway Workers Fouling a Track